Updated: February 12, 2022

 Road safety continues to be of enormous importance globally, with the World Health Organization projecting road traffic injuries as the world’s 5th leading cause of death by 2030.
-For many reasons, despite being a mostly preventable danger, many people either endanger themselves or are vulnerable to other drivers.
+For many reasons, despite being a mostly preventable danger, many people either endanger themselves or are vulnerable to other drivers, and many consider that talking to a family member, or friend, is difficult.

 Sustainably reducing road accidents and fatalities is at the heart of many public health campaigns with national and community strategies to overcome highly preventable incidents in cars and vehicles.
 From decreasing your speed to not driving tired, there are always ways we can be working to do our part for the good of everyone, whether a passenger or a daily driver.